Step 1: 10% Savings of Shipping Costs to FBA – Create a Shipping Plan

 • Parties responsible for preparing the products and labeling them (this could be you or Amazon).

-You need it for two reasons, Amazon needs to know what to expect in your incoming shipments and they need to give you shipping labels.
+You need it for two reasons, Amazon needs to know what to expect in your incoming shipments into their FBA warehouses, and they need to give you shipping labels.

 You need to send these shipping labels over to your supplier to stick it on each carton (this is REQUIRED).